clazarski/ST558_project/README.md

 write_csv(all_results, "project_data.csv")
 ```

 Cleaning up the Data: Once the data was read in observed that some of the variables needed better labels for their values.
-Specifically, I added a new variable that desribed the humidity, and two variables that gave ratings to the pollution levels for Carbon Dioxide (CO2) and Nitrouse Oxide (NO2) and Ozone (03).
+Specifically, I added a new variable that described the humidity, and two variables that gave ratings to the pollution levels for Carbon Dioxide (CO2) and Nitrous Oxide (NO2) and Ozone (03).

 ``` r
 # This is the data I collected on 10/3/2021 at 10:00 AM